jjdenhertog/spotify-to-plex/README.md

 ```

 ### Syncing albums

+It is also possible to sync albums with the similar approach as with playlists.
+You can use either of two options:
+* Run the action via the command line `npm run sync:albums`
+* Call an API action `http://[ipaddress]:9030/api/sync/albums`

 The only thing that the syncing service for albums does is create a `missing_albums_spotify.txt` and `missing_albums_tidal.txt` file.
 It does not create or update any Plex playlists.